SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: Result

 \subsection{Performance on Synapse Dataset}

 On the Synapse dataset, as shown in Table \ref{tab1}, our SACNet stands out with the highest scores for most organs, achieving 89.36\% for the left kidney, 85.41\% for the right kidney, 95.98\% for the liver, and 87.64\% for the stomach.
 For other organs, except the spleen, our SACNet also achieves the second-best scores.
 Additionally, our DSC reaches 84.92\% and HD95 is 15.13, both being the best results compared to other benchmarks.
 Figure \ref{fig3} provides visual examples of the segmentation outputs produced by our proposed model and other state-of-the-art methods.
 As shown, our predictions have clearer boundaries between different segmentation targets: the boundaries between the pancreas and spleen are clear and smooth.
 Our model is more accurate for small objects: Swin-UNet and AgileFormer miss the gallbladder in their segmentations, and TransUNet only partially segments it, but our model segments it completely.
 As shown in the last two rows of Table \ref{tab1}, replacing CDLoss with CTLoss significantly improves the results for DSC and HD95, as well as for most organs, particularly the left and right kidneys.
-In most slice data, the left and right kidneys have complex boundaries and overlap with surrounding organs, making them relatively difficult to segment, as shown in the orange and cyan regions in Figure \ref{fig3}.
-This demonstrates that our CTLoss is highly effective in balancing easy and difficult classes.